Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Pearl Jam vs. Ticketmaster — The First Stand

-Pearl Jam, at the height of their fame, takes on Ticketmaster directly.
-They file a complaint with the DOJ alleging anti-competitive practices.
-They try to tour without Ticketmaster — playing only non-Ticketmaster venues.
-It's a logistical nightmare.
-Most major venues have exclusive Ticketmaster contracts, so the band is stuck playing small halls and unusual locations.
-The DOJ investigates but ultimately declines to take action.
-Pearl Jam eventually gives up and goes back to Ticketmaster.
-The message is clear: even the biggest rock band in the world can't escape.
+Pearl Jam — at the absolute peak of their fame, mind you — tries to take on Ticketmaster directly.
+They file a DOJ complaint.
+They try touring without Ticketmaster, playing only non-Ticketmaster venues.
+It's a mess.
+Most major venues already have exclusive contracts, so the band ends up in small halls and weird locations.
+The DOJ investigates... and does nothing.
+Pearl Jam eventually gives up and crawls back to Ticketmaster.
+The biggest rock band in the world couldn't escape.
+Nobody could.

 2010The Merger